VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 Term **variance** refers to how generic classes which use different generic parameters relates to each other.
 And we need to understand their relationships in order to do cast.

+For example if `Rose` is subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
+Is it applicable to generic code?
-For example **Variance** refers questions like: Can I use list of `Rose` as a list of `Flower`?
+Variance releates to questions like "Can I use list of `Rose` as a list of `Flower`?".
 ```java
 List<Flower> bouquet = new ArrayList<Rose>();
 ```

-To answer we need to remember one of compilers purpose --  ***don't let you shoot in your own leg***.
-So let's consider how can we cast generic object safely.
+When somebody ask "What about variance in language X?", he would like to know how can he cast generics classes with different generic parameters to each other.
+Usually there is some kinds of limitations in casting.
+Compiler won't let you let you shoot in your own leg, remember?
+With different limitations we have 4 types of variance:
+* Covariance
+* Contravariance
+* Bivariance
+* Invariance

-We'll learn it by journey: you need to get a flower to give it to pretty girl.
+We will consider 2 of them: co and contra variance.
+To make it fun let's do it by journey: you need to get a flower to gift it to pretty girl.

 ### Covariance